 - Click here to see the town work session with the developers.

 - Edgemont Incorporation- Click here to see the HNA Presentation on the potential impact of Edgemont Incorporation

-- A four-judge panel will hear the Town’s appeal on June 14th at 10:00am, in Brooklyn.
-The hearing is open to the public for those who are interested.
+- A four-judge panel heard the Town’s appeal on June 14th at 10:00am, in Brooklyn.
 If the appellate division affirms Judge Cacace’s decision, the town may seek to further appeal, but this will require permission from the Court of Appeals in Albany and the town cannot appeal on its own.
 Should the town choose not to appeal, the town will have a 40-day window with which to schedule and hold the referendum.
 Should the decision be affirmed, and no appeal follows, a vote would likely take place in the late summer/fall.

 - If you are new to this topic, Click here to see the HNA Presentation on the potential impact of Edgemont Incorporation on the rest of Unincorporated Greenburgh and Hartsdale.

 - Potential Edgemont Incorporation is the topic on everyone’s mind in Hartsdale and Unincorporated Greenburgh.
 Hartsdale Neighbors Association was first formed in response to Edgemont potentially becoming Greenburgh’s 7th Village.

 - Currently tied up in litigation, if Edgemont were to incorporate, remaining residents in Hartsdale and Fairview could be facing a combination of severe services cuts, and tax increases.
 The latest news update is the proposed Village Incorporation law that New York State Assemblyman Tom Abinati has proposed in the New York Legislature.
 This bill would give Town Supervisor’s significant ability to limit new village incorporation and give residents of the remaining areas more say in the process.
 See this Lohud article or more details on the proposed bill.